JohnBellos/DatabasesProject/README.md

 	5. To see version type: SELECT @@version; (current:  10.4.27-MariaDB)
 	6. Insert the database schema:  source C:\{your_path}\schema.sql
-	7. Insert the database data: source C:\{your_path}\insert.sql
+	7. Insert the database data: source C:\{your_path}\insert.sql ** IMPORTANT: if the path for sourcing contains greek characters, it won't be able to source the file **

 3. Start the app
     python app.py